Acidham/alfred-airpod-connector/README.md

 # AirPod Connector

 Another Alfred AirPod Connector with zero configuration.
-Supports more than one pair of AirPods.
+Supports more than one pair of AirPods

 **Usage**: `airpd`